salto-io/salto/docs/user_guide.md

     - **regex** A regular expression that the value should match (e.g. "^[a-z]*$" for lowercase values)
 - **\_depends\_on** Can be used to explicitly define dependencies between blocks.
 Its value is a list of references, each reference marks that this block depends on the reference target
 - **_parent** Can be used to explicitly define a relationship between blocks.
 Its value is a list of references, each reference marks that this block is a child of the reference target, unlike _depends_on, a parent relationship means the child block is assumed to be deleted automatically (by the service) when the parent is removed
+- **_generated_dependencies** System-generated list of additional references besides the ones already covered elsewhere.
+Should not be modified manually - use _depends_on instead

 ## Salto builtin types